django/deps/draft/0009-async.rst

 ideals of being approachable, safe by default, and flexible as projects grow and their needs change.
-In a world of hosted datastores, service-oriented architecture, and backend as the bastion of complex business logic, the native ability to run things in parallel efficiently is key.
+In a world of hosted datastores, service-oriented architecture, and backend as the bastion of complex business logic, the native ability to run things concurrently is key.

 This DEP outlines the plan I think will get us there.
 It's a vision I very much believe in, and which I will work to help us achieve to the best of my